Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Previous work

 \section{Previous work}

 As highlighted in the introduction, Godfrey et al. showed in 1993 that calculating the artificial diffusion for a flux-difference-splitting scheme based on the preconditioned system produced accurate results for steady convective flows, whereas calculating the diffusion from the unmodified system produced physically inconsistent results \cite{godfrey_preconditioning_1993}.
 This approach was adopted by a number of other researchers for both flux-difference-splitting methods \cite{weiss_preconditioning_1995,guillard_behaviour_1999} and central difference methods \cite{turkel_preconditioning_1999,choi_application_1993,venkateswaran_evaluation_1998}.
-Turkel 1999 \cite{turkel_preconditioning_1999} used the modified equations and the known low Mach number scalings for the convective limit to show that the artificial diffusion of a standard transonic scheme is poorly balanced for this limit, having velocity diffusion which is too high and pressure diffusion which is too low.
-Turkel also showed that the preconditioned artificial diffusion rectifies both of these issues, having pressure and velocity diffusion terms which are larger and smaller by a factor of $M$ respectively compared to the unpreconditioned scheme.
+Turkel et al 1994 and Turkel 1999 \cite{turkel_preconditioning_1994,turkel_preconditioning_1999} used the modified equations and the known low Mach number scalings for the convective limit to show that the artificial diffusion of a standard transonic scheme is poorly balanced for this limit, having velocity diffusion which is too high and pressure diffusion which is too low.
+They also showed that the preconditioned artificial diffusion rectifies both of these issues, having pressure and velocity diffusion terms which are larger and smaller by a factor of $M$ respectively compared to the unpreconditioned scheme.
+We note that artificial diffusion is not the only approach to achieving stability at low Mach number.
+For example the kinetic energy consistent scheme of Subbareddy \& Candler 2009 \cite{subbareddy_fully_2009} is accurate and stable at low Mach number without artificial diffusion.
+However, artificial diffusion is the predominant method for stabilising collocated schemes in many applications.

 Guillard \& Viozat 1999 \cite{guillard_behaviour_1999} used asymptotic expansions of the discrete equations to show that the unmodified Roe scheme \cite{roe_approximate_1981} produces discrete solutions which do not match the convective asymptotic solutions of the exact Euler Equations, in that they contain spurious spatial oscillations of the first order pressure $\ord{p}{1}$.
 In a later paper \cite{guillard_behavior_2004} they showed that this is because the diffusion of the unmodified scheme is derived from the acoustic component of the Euler equations, so produces a residual in the acoustic pressure $\ord{p}{1}$ even for initial conditions containing purely convective variations.
 Asymptotic expansion of the discrete equations of the preconditioned Roe scheme shows that this scheme produces discrete solutions which do match the exact asymptotic convective limit - the smaller velocity diffusion preventing the creation of spurious $\ord{p}{1}$ modes, and the larger pressure diffusion preventing chequerboard modes on $\ord{p}{1}$.